-While many of CereVe’s other bath soaps have this same certification, this product is different from the rest.
-It contains omega oils that soothe skin and stop the itchiness.
+While many of CereVe’s other bath soaps have this same eczema certification, this product is different from the rest.
+It contains omega oils that soothe skin and stop the itchiness of eczema.
 But it also has ceramides that strengthen the skin’s natural protection against infection.
-And of course, it’s free of sulfates, artificial fragrances, and parabens, which are three common irritants.
+And of course, it’s free of sulfates, artificial fragrances, and parabens, which are three common eczema irritants.

 2. CeraVe Hydrating Body Wash

 The CeraVe Hydrating body wash also has ceramides that protect against infection.
-For this reason, dermatologists frequently suggest CeraVe products to persons with problem skin.
+For this reason, dermatologists frequently suggest CeraVe products to persons with eczema.
 Furthermore, this liquid bath soap avoids artificial perfumes, harsh sulfates, and parabens.

 3. Cetaphil Pro Restoraderm Gentle Body Wash

 The Restoraderm Gentle Body Wash won’t suck the moisture out your skin because it doesn’t strip natural oils.
 That fact makes it an excellent choice for persons with eczema and psoriasis.
 Moreover, it’s safe to use on toddlers and adults alike.

 4. Puracy Natural Body Wash

 The Natural Body Wash from Puracy isn’t just for children and adults.
 You can also bathe your pets with it.
-It lacks all the common irritants like artificial dyes, fragrances, triclosan, parabens, petrolatum, sulfates, and alcohol.
+It lacks all the common eczema irritants like artificial dyes, fragrances, triclosan, parabens, petrolatum, sulfates, and alcohol.

 The surfactant in the formula of ingredients is coco glycinate, a safe alternative to sulfates.
 As a result, it’s still foamy but won’t suck the moisture out of your skin.
 Additionally, the pink grapefruit oil purifies the skin while Himalayan Sea Salt gently exfoliates.

 5. Eucerin Skin Calming Body Wash

 Eucerin’s Skin Calming Wash doesn’t lather a lot, but it washes away grime without removing moisture from the skin.
 Just as important, it’s free of detergents, fragrances, and dyes.
-Also, it contains oils that soothe and resolve itchy skin.
+Also, it contains oils that soothe and resolve itchy eczema skin.